-- How to Prep Your Home and Business for a Hurricane
+- How to Prep Your Business for a Hurricane

-- Insurance Institute for Business & Home Safety’s “Reduce Hurricane Damage to Homes”
+- Insurance Institute for Business & Home Safety’s “Prepare for Hurricanes” Articles

-Throughout the years, Combat Veterans to Careers has raised funds and provided direct assistance for Florida veterans in need before, during and after natural disasters, such as hurricanes Matthew and Irma.
+Throughout the past few years, Combat Veterans to Careers has raised funds and provided direct assistance for Florida veterans in need before, during and after natural disasters, like hurricanes Matthew and Irma.
 We will continue to serve and provide for our combat veterans and their families should the need arise.

 If you are interested in being on-call in case of disaster relief, please fill out our Volunteer Application denoting your interest in the Disaster Response Volunteer position and/or financial support contact person in case of emergency.
 As always, we greatly appreciate your support for our local combat veterans and their families!